Suraj-Awale/DecemberTech/README.md

 # DecemberTech
-This is created for learning purpose
+This is created for learning purpose.
+Author - Suraj Awale